MkVerma643/ChatApplication/README.md

-Enter Username in the browser '/' route and you can see on the left panel people who are currently online you can directly broadcast a message (http://localhost:3000/chat) send a custome message to a room (http://localhost:3000/chat/id)
+Enter Username in the browser '/' route and you can see on the left panel people who are currently online There is a pre-defined general room to send messages to all active users which they can see.
+Send a custom message by selecting a user from a left panel

 The page will reload if you make edits.\
 You will also see any lint errors in the console.